Sajjad Alaa

-Sajjad Alaa Abdul-Karim (سَجَّاد عَلَاء عَبْد الْكَرِيم; born 3 May 2003) is an Iraqi professional footballer who plays as a right winger for Saudi Second Division League side Najran.
+Sajjad Alaa Abdul-Karim (سَجَّاد عَلَاء عَبْد الْكَرِيم; born 3 May 2003) is an Iraqi professional footballer who plays as a right winger for Iraq Stars League side Al-Najaf.

 Club career

 Alaa started playing football at the Al-Minaa Academy, and was able to win with Al-Minaa U19 team the Iraqi Youth Premier League in 2022, and was the league's top scorer.

 In September 2022, he was promoted to play with the club's first team, and was able with his team to win the Iraqi Premier Division League and promotion to the Iraq Stars League, and he scored one of the winning goals in the final.

 In August 2023, his contract with Al-Minaa was renewed and he played in the starting lineup regularly in the Iraqi Stars League, He was Al-Minaa's top scorer that season, scoring 8 goals, scoring against Al-Najaf, Al-Talaba, Al-Naft, Dohuk, Newroz, Al-Kahrabaa, Naft Maysan, and Dohuk again. and the team coach, Hassan Ahmed, considered him one of the main pillars of the team and considered his presence very important in every match that Al-Minaa plays.
 In August 2024, his contract with Al-Minaa was renewed for an additional season.